holoviz/param/README.rst

 values, documentation strings, default values, etc., each of which is inherited from parent classes if not specified in a subclass.

-Param consists of two required Python files, and has a BSD license.
+Param consists of three required Python files, and is provided freely under a BSD license.

 Please see `param's website <http://ioam.github.com/param/>`_ for official releases, installation instructions, documentation, and examples.